jdeschamps/htSMLM/guide/configuration.md

 - **Laser # power percentage**: Power percentage of the laser.
 This property allows rescaling the device property value.
 If the laser has only a power set point (mW) property instead of a percentage property, then use a slope value equal to (maximum power / 100) to turn to scale the device property to a power percentage.

-- **Two-state device #**: Map to this GUI property a device property with two positions (e.g. On/Off or In/Out).
+- **Two-state device #**: Map to this GUI property (button No# in controls panel) a device property with two positions (e.g. On/Off or In/Out).
 Consult the Micro-Manager device property browser to determine them  (e.g. "1" and "0" or "On" and Off").
 The two-state device appears in the interface as a single toggle button.
 The name of the button can be set in the Parameters tab.

 - **UV pulse duration (activation)**: Pulse length, power or power percentage property of the activation laser.
 This property is required for the Activation script.
 Note that it should be mapped to the same device property as "UV pulse duration (main frame)".